flectra-hq/flectra/doc/howtos/web.rst

 the server when calling a method.
 The context is a dictionary containing multiple keys.
 One of the most important key is the language of the user, used by the server to translate all the messages of the application.
-Another one is the time zone of the user, used to compute correctly dates and times if Flectra is used by people in different countries.
+Another one is the time zone of the user, used to compute correctly dates and times if Odoo is used by people in different countries.

 The ``argument`` is necessary in all methods, otherwise bad things could happen (such as the application not being translated correctly).
 That's why, when you call a model's method, you should always provide that argument.
-The solution to achieve that is to use :class:`flectra.web.CompoundContext`.
+The solution to achieve that is to use :class:`odoo.web.CompoundContext`.

-:class:`~flectra.web.CompoundContext` is a class used to pass the user's context (with language, time zone, etc...) to the server as well as adding new keys to the context (some models' methods use arbitrary keys added to the context).
-It is created by giving to its constructor any number of dictionaries or other :class:`~flectra.web.CompoundContext` instances.
+:class:`~odoo.web.CompoundContext` is a class used to pass the user's context (with language, time zone, etc...) to the server as well as adding new keys to the context (some models' methods use arbitrary keys added to the context).
+It is created by giving to its constructor any number of dictionaries or other :class:`~odoo.web.CompoundContext` instances.
 It will merge all those contexts before sending them to the server.

 .. code-block:: javascript